DataDog/integrations-core/ntp/README.md

 `ntp.in_sync`:

-Returns CRITICAL if the NTP offset is greater than the threshold specified in `ntp.yaml`, otherwise OK.
+Returns `CRITICAL` if the NTP offset is greater than the threshold specified in `ntp.yaml`, otherwise `OK`.

 ## Troubleshooting